 To cook the sausage, simply remove it from the casing and sear until fully cooked.

-Bacon can be a great addition to almost any food, and breakfast burrito is no exception.
+Bacon can be a great addition to almost any food, and a breakfast burrito is no exception.

 6. Egg-Normous Burrito

-If you’re trying to replica this at home, remember to check the nutritional values when you’re building the recipe.
-This is to ensure that you don’t eat too much calories, saturated fat, and sodium.
+If you’re trying to replicate this at home, remember to check the nutritional values when you’re building the recipe.
+This is to ensure that you don’t eat too many calories, or too much saturated fat and sodium.

 Meal Plan with Breakfast Burritos

-Today’s we’re serving breakfast burrito with a glass of carrot orange ginger juice.
-A burrito packed with fiber and protein and a glass of refreshing juice will surely keep you full for longer.
+Today we’re serving our breakfast burrito with a glass of carrot orange ginger juice.
+A burrito packed with fiber and protein and a glass of refreshing juice will help keep you feeling full for longer.

-The nutrition facts of this meal combination are as follows:
+The nutrition facts for this meal combination are as follows: